Cesar Carrillo: Arizona Diamondbacks

-Carrillo signed a minor league deal with the Arizona Diamondbacks in January 2014.
+Carrillo signed a major league deal with the Arizona Diamondbacks in January 2014.

 Broncos de Reynosa

 In 2015, he signed with the Broncos de Reynosa of the Mexican League.
 After the season, he was selected to the roster for the Mexico national baseball team at the 2015 WBSC Premier12.
 Carrillo began the 2016 season with the Broncos.

 Pericos de Puebla

 Partway through the season, Carrillo joined the Pericos de Puebla.

 Sultanes de Monterrey

 Carrillo completed the 2016 season with the Sultanes de Monterrey.
 Carrillo played the entire 2017 season with the Sultanes.

 Bravos de Leon

 Carrillo joined the Bravos de León for the 2018 season, and began the 2019 season with the Bravos.

 Tecolotes de los Dos Laredos

 Partway through the 2019 season, Carrillo joined the Tecolotes de los Dos Laredos.
 He was released on July 27, 2019.